madbomb122/BlackViperScript/README.md

 3. Tweaked <br />*

 ## [](#header-2)Advanced Usage
-Use one of the following Methods or use the at Bat file provided (Bat file provided can run script, look in bat file for insructions)
+Use one of the following Methods or use the at Bat file provided <br />
+(Bat file provided can run script, look in bat file for insructions)

 Run script with changing Services to Default Settings (Only ones changed by Black viper's settings): <br />